-Artemis, Raven, Kole, and Starfire made certain Doctor Psycho arrived safely at the mental hospital for care.
-The four women strolled away from the clinic deep in their own individual thoughts.
+As soon as Artemis, Raven, Kole, and Starfire had made certain that Doctor Psycho arrived safely at the mental hospital for care, the four women strolled away from the clinic deep in their own individual thoughts.

-Starfire turned to Artemis.
+Finally, Starfire turned to Artemis.
 “That horrid little man hated Diana so much.
 They battled several times before, did they not?”

-Donna nodded.
+Donna Troy nodded.
 “Yes, they did.
 It makes me wonder what has become of her other foes, now that she’s basically gone.
 Nubia doesn’t seem to have become as active outside the JLA, nor does she base herself in D.C. like Diana did.
 The Cheetah has reformed.
 Silver Swan did, too, or so I heard.
 Still, there were plenty of others.
 For that matter, Steve Trevor himself vanished along with the robot plane.
 Paula said she could only detect that both had somehow crossed over to other worlds before the Crisis ended such travel.”

 Raven frowned.
 “I also wonder how the infant Diana is doing.
-Surely she is frightfully vulnerable to any former foes who may also seek revenge.”
+Surely, in her current state, she is frightfully vulnerable to any former foes who may also seek revenge.”

 On Paradise Island, the baby Diana was cradled gently in the arms of a tall, reddish-blonde warrior woman who had posed as one of the Amazons for some time now.
-She had even thwarted the attempt of Mars to abduct the baby.
-Now she did so herself for an entirely different mistress.
+She had even thwarted the earlier attempt of Mars to abduct the baby. (*) Now she abducted the child herself for an entirely different mistress.

 She vanished in a technological wonder called a Boom Tube, and Diana found paradise lost to her cries for now.

-Queen Hippolyta raced across the palace halls in search of her missing baby.
+Queen Hippolyta raced across the palace halls in search of her missing child.
 The blonde beauty showed worry on her flawless features, but more than concern, she displayed anger and determination.
-She would find her child no matter what the cost.
+She would find her daughter no matter the cost.
 Her Amazons had joined her in frantic search, but so sudden, so silent, and so swift had been the abduction that no traces could be found.

 “Then I’ll storm the gates of Apokolips and take back my child from that fiend!” declared Hippolyta.
 She rushed off to the armory as Paula smiled oddly.